Feefo logo

 Wall insulation plays a major role in home energy efficiency.

-Cavity wall insulation: Stops warm air escaping, reduces energy waste, and makes homes noticeably warmer.
+Cavity wall insulation: Stops warm air from escaping, reduces energy waste, and makes homes noticeably warmer.

 Solid wall insulation: A strong option for older homes without cavities, dramatically improving the property’s energy efficiency.